anna-llorens/ad-manager/README.md

 ### About the App

-Responsive web app to manage Facebook Ads from an online store products.
+Responsive web app to manage Facebook Ads the products from an online Sports store.

 - Develop with React, Javascipt and CSS.